Lifelong Learning with Behavior Consolidation for Vehicle Routing: Lifelong Learning Router with Behavior Consolidation

 \subsection{Decision-seeking Behavior Consolidation (DsBC)}

-By minimizing the weighted sum of the difference between the current model’s behaviors and the buffered behavior at previously encountered states, LLR-BC encourages the consolidation of prior behavior patterns, thereby preserving knowledge and mitigating catastrophic forgetting.
+Existing methods~\citep{li2024enhancing,feng2025lifelonglearner} replay experiences by generating, solving, and learning instances of previous tasks, ignoring the instructive information contained in historical behaviors.
+In contrast, by minimizing the weighted sum of the difference between the current model’s behaviors and the buffered behavior at buffered states, LLR-BC encourages the consolidation of prior behavior patterns, thereby preserving knowledge and mitigating catastrophic forgetting.

-The Kullback–Leibler divergence (KLD) is widely adopted for knowledge distillation of neural VRP solvers~\citep{AMDKD,MTL-KD}.
-However, recent studies~\citep{PCCRL,2024RKLDarxiv,Balance} have shown that using reverse KLD (RKLD) could lead to better learning performance.
-Minimizing KLD pushes the learner distribution to spread probability mass across all modes of the given teacher distribution, i.e., mode-covering~\citep{2024RKLDarxiv,Balance}.
-In contrast, minimizing RKLD leads to mode-seeking, where the learner tends to concentrate on the teacher’s highest-probability actions, while still maintaining relatively good alignment with the overall distribution~\citep{2024RKLDarxiv,Balance}.
-During problem-solving of constructive neural VRP solvers, the action (selected node) with the highest probability is typically chosen to extend the route.
-To prevent catastrophic forgetting, that could manifest in significantly longer routes on previously seen tasks, it is crucial to preserve these highest-probability decisions.
+The Kullback–Leibler divergence (KLD) $D_{KL}(P||Q)$, where $P$ and $Q$ are the teacher and leaner probability distribution respectively, is widely adopted for knowledge distillation of neural VRP solvers~\citep{AMDKD,li2024enhancing,MTL-KD}.
+However, recent studies~\citep{PCCRL,2024RKLDarxiv,Balance} have shown that using reverse KLD (RKLD) $D_{RKL}(P||Q)=D_{KL}(Q||P)$ (detailed explanation is in Appendix~\ref{app:rkld}), could lead to better learning performance.
+While minimizing KLD pushes the learner distribution to spread probability mass across all modes of the given teacher distribution, minimizing RKLD leads to mode-seeking, where the learner tends to concentrate on the teacher’s highest-probability actions, while still maintaining relatively good alignment with the overall distribution~\citep{IFRKLD,rethinkingKLD}.
+During problem-solving of constructive neural VRP solvers, the action (node) with the highest probability is typically chosen to extend the route.
+To address forgetting, that could manifest in significantly longer routes on previously seen tasks, it is crucial to preserve these highest-probability decisions.
 Therefore, instead of KLD, LLR-BC employs the RKLD to measure the behavioral difference in a decision-seeking way.
 To consolidate sampled behaviors, LLR-BC minimizes the following behavior consolidation loss term, considering the RKLD~\citep{2024RKLDarxiv,Balance}:

 where $\mathcal{E}=\{e=\langle s,\mathcal{P}\rangle\}$ is the set of sampled experiences, $\mathcal{A}$ is the action space (i.e., available node set), $\mathcal{P}(a)$ is the probability corresponding to action $a$ in the buffered behavior $\mathcal{P}$ and $\mathcal{P}_{\theta}(a)=\pi_{\theta}(a|s)$ is the probability output by the current model $\pi_{\theta}$ on buffered state $s$.